TheGAzed/pads/source/sequential/stack/README.md

 The stack is a last in first out (LIFO) data structure.
 Here it is made in four implementation modes each defined by a special value.

-The implementation also includes the following macros that can be used by other modes:

 ## List of special stack macros:

 > [!WARNING]